rafael-santiago/tulip/doc/MANUAL.md

             |---?/10----------------------?/12----------------------?/-8-----------|
             |----------------------------------------------------------------------|

-Okay, now let's see a song which uses more single notes than intervals (harmonics).
+Okay, now let's see a song that uses more single notes than intervals (double-stops).
 For doing it I will take a nice interpretation by ``Stan Getz`` of a famous ``Brazilian song`` called ``O Pato`` (a.k.a ``The duck``).
 Here goes my humble ``Stan Getz`` solo's adaptation for the guitar.
-I think that any brazilian child (at least from my childhood's time) should know this.
+I think that any brazilian child (at least from my childhood's time) should know it.
 This is pretty simple but I would like to use it to introduce you two nice new ``tags``:

     .song{"O Pato - (adapted from Stan Getz's version)"}